Azure/azure-functions-sql-extension/docs/GeneralSetup.md

 - `SELECT` and `VIEW CHANGE TRACKING` permissions on the table

-These are required to retrieve the data about the changes occurring in the table.
+These are required to retrieved the data about the changes occurring in the table.

 ```sql
 USE <DatabaseName>